carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 <summary class="text-body text-p-medium">📝 Note on auto propagation:</summary>

 <div class="ml-4">
 When using auto-propagation by default, delete the propagation from your Transit Gateway Routetable associated with the Gitpod Transit Gateway Attachment and replace it with a static route pointing the Relay CIDR range (/25) to the Gitpod Transit Gateway Attachment ID.
-This ensures only the required relay range is shared on your Transit Gateway network and no other routes are accidentally broadcast.
+This ensures only the required relay range is shared on your Transit Gateway network and no other routes are accidentally broadcasted.
 </div>

 </details>